felicia-c/Portfolio/README.md

 # Portfolio
-This is a Portfolio Template test based on the Boostrap Theme Freelancer.
+This is a Portfolio Template test (Freelancer Theme)